nadang18/LoL-Statistic-Analysis/README.md

 ## Univariate Analysis
-Below, we perform some univariate analysis on our data regarding the distribution of each epic jungle monster objectives secured
+Below, we perform some univariate analysis, analysis that focuses on one column of our data.
+Our analysis mainly revolves around details regarding the distribution of each epic jungle monster objectives secured as we hope to analyze its relationship to game results later on.

 <iframe
   src="assets/first_uni_dragons.html"